dell/csm-docs/content/docs/deployment/csmoperator/_index.md

   - Modify the Operator configuration to refer to the newly tagged/pushed images

-Here is the output forpreparing the bundle for installation (`localregistry:5000` refers to an image registry accessible to Kubernetes/OpenShift. `dell-csm-operator` refers to the folder created within the registry.):
+Here is the output for preparing the bundle for installation (`localregistry:5000` refers to an image registry accessible to Kubernetes/OpenShift. `dell-csm-operator` refers to the folder created within the registry.):

 ```
 Preparing a offline bundle for installation